-We deduct the cost of your IP from your account on the last day of each month, based on your level of cover and age.
+We deduct the cost of your IP, if you're paying for any of your cover, from your account on the last day of each month, based on your level of cover and age.
 If your account does not have sufficient funds to pay your premium when it is due, your cover will cease.
 We will write to you if your account balance isn't sufficient to meet your upcoming premium.